Share this story

 Ivonn Rivera: Fast-Food Worker and 2023 Cardinal Bernardin Award Winner

-The next time you order fast food, be advised: one of the people making your sandwich may be Ivonn Rivera, recipient of the 2023 Cardinal Bernardin Award, given by the Catholic Campaign for Human Development (CCHD), the anti-poverty program of the U.S. Conference of Catholic Bishops (USCCB), to young leaders who live a Gospel commitment to the poor.
+The next time you order fast food, be advised: one of the people preparing your meal may be Ivonn Rivera, recipient of the 2023 Cardinal Bernardin Award, given by the Catholic Campaign for Human Development (CCHD), the anti-poverty program of the U.S. Conference of Catholic Bishops (USCCB), to young leaders who live a Gospel commitment to the poor.

 Ivonn, a native of Oaxaca, Mexico, came to the United States 18 years ago.
 She lives with her husband and four children and takes immense pride in everything she does.
 “I like what I do.
 I am very proud to know that things can be accomplished with dedication.
 I ask God to be able to do more,” the missionary disciple stated, citing family support for her ministry where Ivonn and her supporters are actively bringing the holy Mass to neighborhood parking lots, paired with listening sessions to better understand local needs.